tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 > [Initiative: Tarkin, Asher, Goblin 1 (tree), Goblin 2, Aarden, Gar.]

-Tarkin fires his shortbow at the tree goblin, 17 ATK for 6 piercing DMG, then moves for cover into the thicket to hide.
-The tree goblin cries out in pain.
-Asher moves into the thicket and readies an Eldritch Blast, but misses (13 ATK) as the goblin hops out of the way.
-The tree goblin spots Tarkin, fires its shortbow, 20 ATK for 4 piercing DMG, then starts to flee to the cavern entrance.
+Tarkin fires his shortbow at the tree goblin, that cries out in pain, 17 ATK for 6 piercing DMG, then moves to hide in the thicket.
+Asher moves into the thicket too and readies an Eldritch Blast, but misses (13 ATK).
+The goblin hops out of the way, taunting Asher, then fires its shortbow at Tarkin (20 ATK for 4 piercing DMG) before fleeing into the cavern.

-Aarden moves into the shallow stream, and fires his longbow.
-The tree goblin has +2 AC behind partial cover.
-17 ATK for 4 piercing DMG kills the tree goblin.
-The remaining goblin moves toward the entrance and fires a _Critical Hit_ at Asher, 20 ATK for 9 piercing damage, then continues into the cavern.
+Aarden moves into the shallow stream and fires his longbow.
+The tree goblin has +2 AC behind the partial cover of the cavern.
+17 ATK for 4 piercing DMG.
+The arrow kills the tree goblin.

+The lone goblin moves toward the entrance and fires a _Critical Hit_ at Asher in the thicket (20 ATK for 9 piercing damage), then also flees into the cavern.

-Gar runs to the cavern entrance and readies a defensive posture.
-Tarkin bemoans the arrow that hit him, then moves toward the remaining goblin and fires a fatal headshot.
-19 ATK for 9 piercing DMG.
+Gar runs to the entrance and readies a defensive posture.
+Tarkin bemoans his injury, then moves toward the goblin and fires a fatal headshot.
+(19 ATK for 9 piercing DMG)

 **Mage Hand??** Possibly due to a magical flub caused by his injuries, a mage hand briefly appears near Asher, then vanishes, as he casts Healing Word(6).